Miller 250DX Pulser Sequencer Build

 Diy Dead Bug About $20.00 – $35.00

-Schematic For MIller 250DX/350LX Sequencer Module
+Schematic For Miller 250DX/350LX Sequencer Module

 Sequencer Panel Layout and IDC Connector Pinout

 Dead Bug Style is not be a complex project you will prob spend more time sourcing pots and matching knobs.
-I Would recommend you use a name brand Alps, Bourns, Etc. for the Potentiometers they way less cost then miller is charging for their replacement pots.
+I Would recommend you use a name brand Alps, Bourns, Etc. for the Potentiometers they are way less cost then miller is charging for their replacement pots.

 Exciting News!
 July 2023.

 This is all because of Miller’s Prices have gone form Insane to Go F-Yourself price gouging!!
-WTF $424.00 to $674.00 for a PCB With only a few parts and No Logic?
+WTF $445.00 to $710.00 for a PCB With only a few parts and No Logic?
 Nope Not Having any Of That!

 I’m thrilled to share that I’ve recently moved this project up on my list of priorities.
 In fact, I’ve already dived headfirst into the Circuit Board design for the Pulser and Sequencer!
 I’m actively exploring various concepts and refining the design to ensure optimal fit, performance and functionality.